These are the BEST Places to Stay at Lake Atitlan (2023)

 The Internet also works well here.

-I stayed at Utz Jay for 2 nights, and I would definitely stay again.
+I stayed at Utz Jay for 2 nights, and I would stay again.
 I found the staff to be kind, friendly, and helpful.

 There is a restaurant where you can have a fairly inexpensive meal.